 Guide to the General Data Protection Regulation (GDPR)

-Europes data protection rules are going through some drastic changes.
-In order to keep up with the large amounts of data being created, the rules of how this data can be used in any manner.
+Europe’s data protection rules are going through some drastic changes.
+To keep up with the large amounts of data being created, the rules of how this data can be used in any manner.

-Europes data protection rules are going through some drastic changes.
-In order to keep up with the large amounts of data being created, the rules of how this data can be used in any manner.
+Europe’s data protection rules are going through some drastic changes.
+To keep up with the large amounts of data being created, the rules of how this data can be used in any manner.
 These rules are due to be enforced from May 25, 2018.
 These rules have been mutually agreed on by the European General Data Protection Regulation(GDPR).

 When GDPR starts to be enforced by data protection authorities it will alter how businesses and public sector organisations can handle the information of their customers.
 GDPR also boosts the rights of individuals and gives them more control over their information.

 What is GDPR?